 This depends on what exactly you are resetting.
 When you go to Settings → General → Reset, there are six different options available.
 Let’s have a brief look at each of them.

 - Reset All Settings: This will reset your Home screen layout, location settings, network settings, privacy settings, the keyboard dictionary, and your Apple Pay cards to the default.
-None of your files or media will be deleted if you choose this option
+If you choose this option, you Will not delete Files and media.

 - Reset Network Settings: This deletes all your network settings such as wifi login credentials and networks that your phone automatically connects to.
 Further, manually trusted website certificates are rolled back to untrusted, and your device’ name’ is reset to just “iPhone”